AAFCPAs Annual Nonprofit Educational Seminar & Reception

 AAFCPAs' Annual Nonprofit Educational Seminar is considered by many nonprofit CFOs and Executive Directors to be the premier nonprofit finance educational event of the year!
 Watch the video below to see for yourself, and learn what others have to say about why they attend every year.

 AAFCPAs' Annual Nonprofit Educational Seminar is a 1-day event for nonprofit executives taking place on April 28, 2020 at the Newton Marriott.

 This event is designed to help nonprofit CFOs, Executive Directors, and Finance Executives keep abreast of accounting, tax, and regulatory changes that may impact their organizations and always features actionable takeaways to improve efficiency, effectiveness, and performance controls.

-In 2018, AAFCPAs welcomed over 250 attendees from throughout the region.
+In 2019, AAFCPAs welcomed close to 300 attendees from throughout the region.
 AAFCPAs' Nonprofit Educational Seminar helps to educate, challenge, inspire, and offers you a chance to connect and collaborate with peers.

 8:00am – 8:45am | Registration & Breakfast